liusok/monkey-magic/README.md

 - A: If the screenplay ever gets bought, we'll split the funds exactly according to how much each person contributed.

 Q: How long will the final screenplay be?
 - A: Too early to tell.
-Maybe six two hour parts?
+Maybe four two hour parts?

 Q: How long will this take?
 - A: No idea.
 I plan to contribute 1 page per day.
-So, without any help it will take approximately 2-3 years for a first draft of say a six part series.
-From nothing to a finished series of scripts will be approx. 2000-3000 hrs of work.
+So, without any help it will take approximately 2-3 years for a first draft of say a four part series.
+From nothing to a finished series of scripts will be approx. 1000 hrs of work.

 Q: How do I contribute?
 - A: Read the novel (40hrs), learn how to use git (2hrs), become familiar with fountain (1hr), start contributing.